ju1iuss/foreverupload/README.md

-# Pinterest Scheduler
+# ForeverUpload

-A minimal Pinterest scheduling app that automatically posts 8 pins per day during business hours.
+A Pinterest planning and scheduling app that helps you organize and plan your content strategy.

 ## Setup